denniskawurek/uberspace_deploy_flask/README.md

 A small executable bash-script to deploy your flask application fast (mainly intended for APIs).

+## Features

+* Checks if dependencies (Flask and flup6) are installed
+* Rewrites your URL for a pretty access
+* Rewrites your URL for HTTPS
+* Interactive mode and access via arguments

 ## How to use

 1. Upload your flask application to your uberspace server